Stichter Hardware Company – 505 Penn Street

 Stichter Hardware was a well-known name amongst Reading merchants for over a century and a half.

 To get the full picture of the history of this specific site, we need to go back to the Berks County’s colonial period.
-The lot where this building sits was once owned by Conrad Weiser, who erected his merchant trading post here in 1751 and entertained visits from the Native Americans that he negotiated with.
-The structure Weiser built became known as the “Old White Store” and was converted into a hardware store by in 1789.
+The lot where this building sits was once owned by Conrad Weiser, who erected the first building here in 1751.
+The structure Weiser built became known as the “Old White Store” and was converted into a hardware store by 1789.
 In 1798 the property was acquired by Joseph L. Stichter who continued hardware business on the site.

 The “Old White Store” suffered its first fire in January of 1872 when a blaze originating in a stove at the rear of Bast & Bros Tobacco at 11 North Fifth street spread to the Stichter structure.
 Due to the nature of the materials in the hardware building, it spread quickly throughout.
 The following morning’s Reading Eagle described the blaze as “one of the most disastrous ever occurring in this part of the state”.